jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 Flyweight and Object Pool have the following similarities:
 * Each maintains a repository of objects
 * Each tends to return an existing object rather than instantiate a new one upon demand
-* Each has concurrency concerns
+* Each has concurrency concerns, for example you want to ensure that two threads to acquire the same pooled object at the same time

 However, they have the following differences:
 * Acquired Flyweight objects are shared by multiple clients at the same time, whereas acquired Object Pool objects are shared by multiple clients, but at most one client per object at any given time.
 * Because Flyweight objects are shared, their intrinsic state must apply to all clients, whereas because Object Pool objects are only used by one client at a time, they can have client specific state
-* The number of Flyweight objects can grow as requested, whereas the number of Object Pool objects are fixed
+* The number of Flyweight objects can grow as requested, whereas the number of Object Pool objects tend to be fixed, but they can also grow and shrink dynamically depending upon utilization
 * Flyweight always returns an object when acquired, whereas an Object Pool might not have any available objects when one is requested
 * Flyweight objects are initialized via [Lazy Initialization](https://en.wikipedia.org/wiki/Lazy_initialization), whereas Object Pool objects are initialized at start up
 * Flyweight object reclamation is optional, whereas Object Pool reclamation is required